Vehicles that really go the distance

 Toyota Tundra Information

-The roomy Chevy Suburban is a favorite for big families that like to take long vacation road trips, and they are frequently used for towing purposes.
+The roomy Chevy Suburban is a favorite for big families that like to take long vacation road trips, and, like its sibling from GMC that we just saw on the list, they are frequently used for towing purposes.
 Both of those activities are likely to rack up a lot of miles (as is the fact the Suburban is frequently used by limo companies).

 Chevrolet Suburban Information

 Next up is the Toyota Sequoia, and its inclusion here makes sense.
 This utility vehicle is built atop the guts of the Toyota Tundra, which we already saw on this list of vehicles most likely to crest 300,000 miles.
-And, like the Suburban that preceded it, the Sequioa is a popular pick for big families and their equally expansive family vacations.
+And, like other large three-row SUVs, the Sequioa is a popular pick for big families and their equally expansive family vacations.

 For those keeping track, this is the third Toyota on this list, but it's not the last.
-Click over to the next slide to see what's next.
+Click over to the next slide to see which vehicle earns first place.

 Toyota Sequoia Information